artemave/REST-assured/README.markdown

     $ gem install sqlite3 # or mysql2 or pg

-If using mysql/postgres, rest-assured expects database `rest_assured` to be accessible by user `root` with no password.
+If using mysql/postgres, create database `rest_assured` accessible by user `root` with no password.
 Those are defaults and can be changed with cli options.

 Then install gem and run: